 15. Make sure you start training your biological clock as per your GRE test timings by sitting and solving the test papers in the given time window.
 For example: If you are taking your test between 9 am to 1 pm, you must start solving sample test papers during this period.

 Taking the GRE is not a sprint but a full-fledged marathon.
-The more practice and training you have, better are your chances of overcoming the anxiety and increasing the success rate.
+The more practice and training you have, the better are your chances of overcoming the anxiety and increasing the success rate.
 This can also be attained by joining online GRE coaching.
 They not only take care of your practice sessions but ensure that you win this marathon by scoring well in your GRE exam.
 Leverage the expertise of your online GRE classes to overcome your anxiety and crack the GRE.